-One go-to option is regrouting shower tile: removing the old grout and replacing it with fresh, clean, new grout.
-This process takes some work, but it can leave your bathroom looking refreshed.
-Before you get started, though, you’ll want to make sure that it’s the right option for your needs.
+One go-to option for a bathroom tile revamp is to regrout the shower tiles: removing the old grout and replacing it with fresh, clean, new grout.
+This process takes some work, but it can leave your bathroom looking refreshed and it's less work than installing a new shower or all-new tile.
+Before you get started, though, you'll want to make sure it's the right option for your needs.

 Regrouting is a three-part process: